brianshumate/katacoda-scenarios/docker-example/01-start-containers.md

 Successful output includes the message **Terraform has been successfully initialized!**.

-Now you can define a plan file with the filename `vault-metrics-lab.plan`.
+Now, define a plan file with the filename `vault-metrics-lab.plan`.

 ```
 terraform plan -out vault-metrics-lab.plan